 Franciscan Missions in the Sierra Gorda (2003)

-Located in the state of Queretaro in Mexico, this is another cultural site added into the UNESCO World Heritage Sites in Mexico in 2003.
+Located in the state of Queretaro in Mexico, this is another cultural site added to the UNESCO World Heritage Sites in Mexico in 2003.
 There are five missions in total that were included in this list and they are located in the communities of Jalpan, Landa, and Arroyo Seco.
-These missions feature a Mestizo Baroque style façade and features a lot of influence from the Pame Indians who built these missions.
+These missions feature a Mestizo Baroque style façade and feature many of influence from the Pame Indians who built these missions.

 Luis Barragan House and Studio (2003)

 This site was the former residence of architect Luis Barragan.
 Today, it is currently owned by Fundacion de Arcquitectura Tapatia along with the government of Jalisco in Miguel Hidalgo District of Mexico City.
 The former residence was converted into a museum that showcases the works of its former resident, architect Luis Barragan.
 Some of the architect’s personal objects and furniture had been preserved, together with his Mexican art collection wherein some of that date back to the 16th century.

 This is another natural site included in the list of UNESCO World Heritage Sites in Mexico.
 The site comprises of 244 islands, islets and coastal areas within the Gulf of California.
 In fact, the Sea of Cortez has been a site of study for speciation for many years.
 Aside from its natural beauty, it was preserved by UNESCO as it is home to a number of marine species.